mostafatouny/awesome-theoretical-computer-science/README.md

   - See also Preskill's update 40 years later [here](https://arxiv.org/abs/2106.10522)

 ### Monographs
-- [Leonard Susskind.
+- [Susskind.
 Three Lectures on Complexity and Black Holes](https://link.springer.com/book/10.1007/978-3-030-45109-7) - Important connections between thermodynamics and complexity are proposed and discussed.
 Pedagogically written, serves as a fundamental introduction to black holes and their complex physical interpretation